Soldier who killed U.S. general spent three years in Afghan army

 The number of incidents fell from nearly 50 in 2012 to about 15 last year.

-"Despite all security measures, such attacks by insiders can never be totally ruled out," a German defense ministry spokesman said.
+"Despite all security measures, such attacks by insiders can never be totally ruled out," a German defence ministry spokesman said.

 The coalition, called the International Security Assistance Force (ISAF), insisted the attack would not compromise their plans to train and assist Afghanistan's fledgling armed forces, built from scratch after the Taliban were ousted in 2001.